 A landlord who includes any of the above prohibited terms in a lease after receiving notice, or attempts to enforce one of the prohibited terms shall be liable for an amount equal to one (1) month's rent in addition to compensatory damages sustained including court costs and reasonable attorney fees.

-One of the things this clause does attempt to relieve the landlord from is any liability for damages or injuries to persons or property, even if the damages or injuries to persons or property are due to his neglect.
+One of the things this clause attempts to relieve the landlord from is any liability for damages or injuries to persons or property, even if the damages or injuries to persons or property are due to his neglect.
 Illinois law states that such laws, to the extent that they attempt to shelter the landlord from liability as a result of his own negligence, are void and unenforceable as against public policy (Lessor's Liability Act 765 ILCS 705/1).

 An Illinois statute provides a right of a jury trial in eviction proceedings notwithstanding a lease waiver (735 ILCS 5/9-108).